 If you have 14 days in Slovenia, you are very lucky because there is much more to see.
 With 2 weeks, I would adjust my Slovenia itinerary so it looks like this.

-As you can see, there is still some space and it is not jam-packed so you have time to stop along the way and admit the beauty of Slovenia.
-So, what about the new places I added for your 2-week itinerary?
+As you can see, there is still some space, and it is not jam-packed, so you have time to stop along the way and admit the beauty of Slovenia.
+So, what about the new places I added to your 2-week Slovenia itinerary?